Upon completion of the program, Exercise Physiology graduates will be able to:

 STRENGTH AND CONDITIONING

-1. Understand and apply knowledge of exercise physiology.
+1. Apply knowledge of exercise physiology

-5. Teach and evaluate strength and conditioning exercise technique.
+5. Teach and evaluate strength and conditioning exercise technique

-6. Conduct needs analysis and construct program design.
+6. Conduct needs analysis and construct program design

 7. Select, administer, evaluate and interpret testing for reliability and validity